AGSC 101 Introduction to Agricultural and Environmental Resources: 1 Credits (1 Lec)

 AGSC 441 Plant Breeding & Genetics: 3 Credits (3 Lec)

 The genetic principles and practices involved in plant breeding.
 Selection of plant breeding methods based on an understanding of a plant species genetics and reproductive mechanisms.
 The class includes hands on experience in plant breeding through a series of lab and greenhouse exercises.

-Determination, classification, evolution, and nomenclature of grasses and grass-like plants; morphological and ecological features; preparation of reference specimens.
+PREREQUISITE: BIOB 170IN and BIOO 230.
+Determination, classification, evolution, and nomenclature of grasses and grass-like plants; morphological and ecological features; preparation of reference specimens

-AGSC 455.
-Molecular Plant-Microbe & Insect Interactions.
-3 Credits.
-(3 Lec) S alternate years
+AGSC 455 Molecular Plant-Microbe & Insect Interactions: 3 Credits (3 Lec)

-This course is to teach students the molecular mechanisms by which plants and pathogens/insects interact during the progress of pathogenesis or resistance, the understandings of how plants recognize relatively conserved microbial patterns to active defense.
+PREREQUISITE: BIOB 160.
+This course is to teach students the molecular mechanisms by which plants and pathogens/insects interact during the progress of pathogenesis or resistance, the understandings of how plants recognize relatively conserved microbial patterns to active defense